 - there may be a change in the traffic generated by a development adjacent to a road.

 For capital road works, the below stages may be required:

 - stage 1 to stage 4 depending on the project's scope and complexity.

 For urban and intersection road roads, the below stages may be required:

 Pavement rehabilitation and major maintenance items

-If the Department of Transport initiates projects, it will assess the project complexity and determine whether additional audits are appropriate.
+Projects initiated by the Department of Infrastructure, Planning and Logistics (DIPL) will be assessed for project complexity to determine whether additional audits are required.